qualcomm/aimet/Docs/beta/opt-guide/quantization/quantization_workflow.rst

 Quantization workflow
 #####################

-This document outlines the guided quantization workflow using AIMET.
-It presents a clear approach and methodology for onboarding any non-GenAI model with AIMET.
+This document outlines a clear approach and methodology to onboard, quantize and deploy any non-GenAI machine-learning models on Qualcomm\ |reg| devices using AIMET toolkit.

 Quantization features